-With so many options, finding the best sports video camera can be hard work.
+Finding the best sports video camera takes a lot of effort.
 Choosing the camera with the right features may make you want to give up.
 Don’t take sports videos with just your phone!
 This list will help you find a winning sports video camera to fit almost any activity.

 The 12 Best Sports Video Cameras